thestubborndev/finance_tracker_server/README.md

 Server Running...
 If running locally, visit: localhost:3000/appCeLwipDDNrFMm2
 ```

-And just like it says, copy/paste the URL into a browser and that should kick off the crypto/fiat currency and bank balance updates and then redirect you to your Airtable Investment Tracker base!
+Visiting the link in a browser should kick off the crypto/fiat currency and bank balance updates and then redirect you to your Airtable Investment Tracker base!

 I hope this was helpful!
 Happy tracking and investing! :)